 I moved to a suburb 12km farther out from work (now a 35km trip, 70km return), to a very hilly suburb with no protected cycling paths.
-I found that I was quite exhausted tackling the nearby hills on my road bike before I even got 7km out.
+I found that I was quite exhausted tackling the nearby hills on my road bike before I even got 5km out.
 I started cycling less, which ended up effectively being a two year break.
 I began looking at getting an e-bike so I could start cycling to work again.

 I looked around at a large number of e-bikes, eventually settling on the Ascent+29 by VelectriX.
 My reasoning included: a preference for the mid mounted motor, this bike seemed like good value, the somewhat larger 13.5Ah battery.
 There seems to be some confusion about battery capacity, the VelectriX site claims 13.5Ah, 99Bikes website says 13.6Ah, but the battery itself has 13.2Ah printed on it - embedded in what looks like the serial number.

 I contacted VelectriX directly, who were pretty helpful, answering most of my questions.
 I asked how many teeth on the front chain wheel, but they didn’t know so I suspected it was the default 36, the Bafang site says there are three options: 36T 38T 42T.
 I also asked what a spare charger might cost, as I would likely need to charge at work as well as home.
 The guys at the retail store (99bikes) said that I should be able to make the trip both ways (70km) without the need for charging.
-Turns out this is nowhere near true in my case.
+Turns out this might not be true in my case.
 Note that the charger is bulky, but not particularly heavy, I could transport it in a backpack without issue if needed.

 The quick-release on the front and back wheels were handy, although I only had to remove the front wheel to fit in the back of my VW Polo.
 Refitting the wheel took a little effort to line up with the hydraulic disc brakes despite the 99Bikes guys saying it will drop right in and you simply just clamp, I had to push on the wheel while engaging the quick-release.